Common Oak Issues of 2023

 Bad Beetle Blitz of the Santa Monica Mountains Training

 Learn to find and document current presence and distribution of bad beetles (Invasive Shot Hole Borers) in the Santa Monica Mountains.
-During this three part training, experts from the UCANR will teach you to identify infestations in native and non native trees.
+During this four-part training, experts from the UCANR will teach you to identify infestations in native and non-native trees.
 Then join us for a Bad Beetle Blitz to collect valuable and much needed data.
 Become a community scientist and help us better understand the spread of invasive beetles that are killing the native trees of the Santa Monica Mountains.

 Recording from Pt I of our fall 2020 training below: